Ineffective legal system

 Nature

 An ineffective legal system refers to a judicial framework that fails to deliver justice efficiently, fairly, or consistently.
 This problem manifests through delayed proceedings, corruption, lack of transparency, inadequate legal representation, and limited access to justice.
 Such deficiencies undermine public trust, enable impunity, and hinder social and economic development.
 An ineffective legal system often results in unresolved disputes, human rights violations, and weakened rule of law, making it difficult for individuals and businesses to seek redress or protection.
-Addressing this issue is crucial for ensuring justice, stability, and the proper functioning of society.
+Addressing this issue is crucial for ensuring justice, equality, and the proper functioning of society.

 Background